gguillemas/cryptopals/README.md

 Solutions to the Matasano Crypto Challenges in Go.

-The helpers used in the challenges are implemented as a package and the challenges themselves as tests for the package.
+The helpers used in the challenges are implemented as a package and the challenges themselves as tests.

 ## Usage